J-Sarnoff/FlexFloat.jl/README.md

             (titlecase is used with situated values, lowercase with enhanced values)

-       Assignment, determination and utilization of statefulness is entirely given to your application.
+       Assignment, determination and utilization of statefulness is entirely given to your application. op(a,b) where isexact(a)&isinexact(b) and a,b are not of the same sculpture is not predefinded, nor are associated conversions .. encode your intent.

-The file 'src/type/foryouruse.jl' has the comparison and conversion defaults for statefulness.
+The file 'src/type/cvtqualia.jl' has the comparison and conversion defaults for statefulness.